 In addition to the cost and time benefits, going down the VCL route can also open up hard-to-reach target groups who would otherwise have been unable to attend a standard central location.
 With a VCL, the regional constraints imposed by recruiting respondents to a specific location no longer apply, providing greater scope to source the best participants, irrespective of their location.

 What else should we know about VCLs?

 There are many cases, for example in terms of product or device testing, where a VCL would make the research more difficult to accomplish.
 Longer term, once things return to normal, GKA sees VCLs supporting more traditional Central Location research, filling in gaps in the schedule and allowing us to get the views of hard-to-reach respondent groups.

-Technical constraints also apply, in that all participants must have a device with a reliable Internet connection, as well as – ideally – access to a webcam to ensure the VCL runs as smoothly as possible.
+Technical constraints also apply, in that all participants must have a device with a reliable Internet connection, and ideally have access to a webcam, to ensure the VCL runs as smoothly and effectively as possible.

 Fortunately, most VCL software platforms today are user-friendly and their uptake has been accelerated by necessity as one of the consequences of the coronavirus situation.
 Furthermore, with the right recruitment plan – including setting up a test room to ensure all participants can join the VCL before they are confirmed – any technical problems can be resolved during the recruitment process.

 This, in turn, will enable you to be confident that all registered participants are ready and able to join the VCL.

 It is also important to be mindful of some of the issues that can arise from the use of VCLs compared to conventional physical CLs.
 These could encompass, as well as the above, the absence of instant payments, with respondents having to wait a short time after confirmation of their participation before their honorarium is dispatched.
 In addition, there is the need for more time-consuming pre-work to be done, including the completion of consent forms.